The Global Existence of Martingale Solutions to Stochastic Compressible Navier-Stokes Equations with Density-dependent Viscosity: Introduction

-The paper is organised as follows.
-In section 2, we firstly give the global-in-time existence of solutions to stochastic quantum Navier-Stokes system with damping terms and artificial pressures.
-In section 3, we established the B-D entropy estimate uniformly in $\eps$ under stochastic case and take the limit $\eps\ra 0$.
-In section 4, we have the Mellet-Vasseur inequality in stochastic version, meanwhile let $\delta \ra 0$, $\eta\ra 0$, $r_{0}\ra 0$, $n\ra \infty$.
-Finally we take the limit $r_{1}\ra 0$ and $r_{2}\ra 0$, then it comes our theorem \ref{my theorem}.
-Section 5 is the Appendix, we list the basic theories in Stochastic analysis for reader's convenience and give the process of the derivation from Boltzman equation to Navier-Stokes equation.
+The paper is organized as follows.
+In \S 2, we first show the global-in-time existence of solutions to stochastic quantum Navier-Stokes system with the damping terms and the artificial pressures.
+In \S 3, we establish the stochastic B-D entropy estimates uniformly in $\eps$, then we take the limit $\eps\ra 0$.
+In \S 4, we derive the Mellet-Vasseur inequality in stochastic version, meanwhile let $\delta \ra 0$, $\eta\ra 0$, $r_{0}\ra 0$, $n\ra \infty$.
+Finally we prove Theorem \ref{my theorem} by sending the limit $r_{1}\ra 0$ and $r_{2}\ra 0$. \S 5 is Appendix, the basic theories in Stochastic analysis is listed for the convenience of readers.